Real-Dev-Squad/website-api-contracts/tasks/README.md

     ```
     {'statusCode': 403,
       'error': 'Forbidden',
-      'message':'You are not allowed to make changes in tasks',
-                'You can not make changes to others tasks',
-                'This task is not assigned to you'
+      'message':'This task is not assigned to you'
     }
     ```
   - **Code:** 404